Elisa: Elisa: Notice Pursuant to the Finnish Securities Market Act, Chapter 9, Section 5

 Elisa Corporation (ELISA) has received the following notice in accordance with Chapter 9, Section 5 of the Finnish Securities Market Act:

-According to the notification, the direct share ownership of Elisa Corporation shares owned by BlackRock, Inc. and its funds decreased on 22 February 2017 below five (5) per cent of Elisa Corporation's entire stock while total ownership directly or through financial instruments remains above 5 per cent.
+According to the notification, the direct share ownership of Elisa Corporation shares owned by BlackRock, Inc. and its funds increased on 27 February 2017 above five (5) per cent of Elisa Corporation's entire stock.

 Total number of Elisa shares is 167,335,073 and each share carries one voting right.